kevinveenbirkenbach/cymais/roles/cleanup-failed-docker-backups/README.md

 - Clones the cleanup-failed-docker-backups repository.
 - Configures a systemd service to run the cleanup script.
 - Integrates with the [generic-timer](../generic-timer/README.md) role to schedule periodic cleanup.
-- Works in conjunction with the backup-directory-validator role for additional verification.
+- Works in conjunction with the bkp-directory-validator role for additional verification.

 ## Purpose